Healthy Homes Assessment Ascot Park

 Fines for Failing to Comply

-Since the 1st July of 2021, once a new or renewed contract is signed on an Ascot Park rental property, all Healthy Homes compliance work need to be done by the end of 90 days.
+As of 1st July 2021, if a new or renewed contract is signed on an Ascot Park rental property, all Healthy Homes compliance items need to be taken care of within 90 days.

-Beginning on July 1st, 2021, if a new or renewed tenancy is signed on the Ascot Park rental property, all Healthy Homes compliance work must be finished by the end of 90 days.
+Beginning on July 1st, 2021, when a brand new, renewed or varied contract is signed on an Ascot Park rental property, all Healthy Homes compliance work must be completed within 90 days.

-Failure to adhere to one of the Healthy Homes Standards by the end of the period of time expected can lead to a fine of up to $7200.
-Additionally, if a current Healthy Homes Statement of Compliance is not included within the new, renewed or revised tenancy contract, there could be additional penalties or an infringement fee.
+Failure to comply with each of Healthy Homes Standards within the anticipated timeframe could result in the possibility of a fine up to $7200.
+Additionally, if a current Healthy Homes Statement of Compliance isn’t incorporated in an updated, renewed, or revised tenancy contract, there may be an additional fine or infringement fee.

-Any tenant can ask for details about the Healthy Homes Standard and how they relate to the property they live in.
-If the landlord or property manager is unable to supply the required information within 21 days from having received the inquiry, they may receive an infringement letter and could be fined up to $750.
+Anyone can request details about the Healthy Homes Standard and how they relate to the property they are living in.
+If the landlord or property manager is unable to supply the required information within 21 days from being informed of the request, they could receive an infringement notice and be fined as high as $750.

-Furthermore, there’s an additional fine of up to $900 for property owners or property managers who have provided a false or incorrect Healthy Homes Statement of Compliance or any other information.
-The person who is liable for this fine is the person who is identified on the tenancy agreement as being the person leasing the property out, so it could be the name of the landlord as well as the company that manages the property.
+Additionally, there is also a penalty as much as $900 for landlords and property managers providing a false or inaccurate Healthy Homes Statement of Compliance or information.
+The person responsible for this fine is whoever is named on the tenancy contract as the person leasing the property out, so it could be the landlord’s name or the company that manages the property.

-The information contained in the Compliance Statement requirements to be up-to-date when the tenancy agreement is signed, and ideally it should be kept updated throughout the duration of the tenancy when any associated work has been completed.
+The information contained in the Statement of Compliance requirements to be current at the time that the tenancy agreement is signed.
+It must be updated through the tenancy period as relevant work gets completed.

-It is also important to be aware that landlords who manage several rental properties can face additional fines for non-compliance.
-The harshest penalties are given for the most serious violations, and landlords who own at least six rental properties could be penalised up to $50,000, and as much as $100,000 in hearing claims.
+It’s also crucial to remember that landlords with multiple rental properties may receive additional fines for non-compliance.
+The highest penalties are handed down only for serious violations, and landlords who own more than six properties could be fined up to $50,000 and as high as $100,000 in hearings.

-If you fail to meet your Healthy Homes requirements can hit your bank account with significant fines and having to continue to comply.
-Don’t take a chance with your rental property Contact us now and ask us to conduct a house assessment performed for your rental property.
+Clearly, failure to adhere to compliance with Healthy Homes requirements can hit your wallet hard, with significant fines and still being required to adhere to the regulations.
+Don’t put your rental at risk. property call us now and arrange to have an home inspection performed for your rental property.

-One in three households rent the property in New Zealand and Ascot Park, and research has shown that these rental houses are more likely to be colder, older and have less effective heating, and generally tend to be lower quality than owner occupied properties.
+One in three households the property in New Zealand and Ascot Park, and research indicates that rental homes are likely to be colder, older and are not as effective heating and are of lower quality than the homes of owners.

-The improvement in the quality of Ascot Park rental property can allow tenants to experience better mental and physical health and reduce the disruptions to their work, education and living due to illnesses.
-Your investment will also be better secured from mildew, mould and damp , which means lower maintenance costs in the long run.
+Enhancing the standard of Ascot Park rental property can allow tenants to experience better physical and mental health and reduce the disruption to work, learning and daily life because of illnesses.
+Your investment is also better secured from mildew, mould and damp damage, meaning lower costs for maintenance in the long-term.

-The Healthy Homes Standards are a list of the specific and minimum standards for heating, insulation Ventilation and Ventilation and Drainage, and Draught Control for Ascot Park rental properties.
+The Healthy Homes Standard is a list of the specific and minimum requirements for heating, insulation Ventilation, Moisture ingress and Drainage, and Draught-stopping on Ascot Park rental properties.

-Get started now and contact us about receiving a Ascot Park Healthy Home assessment on your rental property right now.
+Begin now by calling about having a Ascot Park Healthy Home assessment on your rental property now.

 healthy homes assessment compliance